jstolarek/slicer/doc/roadmap.md

   * it seems that functionality in Util module can be implemented differently and the whole module can then be removed:

-    * replace Util.P by State from Control.Monad.State

-    * replace Util.eq with assert from Control.Exception.Base

     * move PP class and sb function into PrettyPrinting module